libfuse/libfuse/test/cases/README.md

 `#!/usr/bin/env bash`, not `#!/bin/bash`: FreeBSD has no bash in base, and `common.sh` needs bash for the `FUSE_FS_*` arrays and `$SECONDS`.

+A case that sources a body from `lib/` gets `common.sh` with it and does not name it itself.
+Source it directly only when there is no body, or when the case gates before one — a gate has to run before the body, which is the whole test.

 ## The environment you get

 The runner exports all of this into every script: